PomonaCS/Readmes/3) Calculator/calculator.md

 ## Extra credit

-If you are interested in extra credit, I suggest that you add a decimal point button so that your calculator can handle floating point numbers.
+If you are interested in extra credit, we suggest that you add a decimal point button so that your calculator can handle floating point numbers.
 Be sure to check that the user does not input an illegal number (e.g., with two decimal points).
 Possibilities for new buttons with this include square root, trig functions (e.g., sin, cos, tan, etc.), inverse trig functions, x^y, e^x, factorial,  inverses, or logarithms.

 See the `Math` class in package `java.lang` for a list of available mathematical functions in Java.
 Make sure the basic functions of your calculator are working correctly before moving on to extra credit.
-Please set the `ec` field in your `asg05.json` file to true so that we can look out for that.
+Please set the `ec` field in your `json` file to true so that we can look out for that.

 ### Appendix A - Postfix